selinozdas/GuitarMaster/README.md

 # GuitarMaster
-We are planning to implement a version of well-known game Guitar Hero on FPGA board.
+A version of well-known game Guitar Hero on FPGA board.
 Our version, Guitar Master, is being played by pressing buttons which are synchronized according to music’s rhythm.
 In our project 10 bit music will be used and every 2 bit will be associated with one button.
 Those bit pairs will be represented by different colors(red, green, blue and white).
 Color boxes will flow through the screen